nuvla/nuvla/docs/docs/administrators/swarm-deployment.md

 components) will use an "external" network when making services available outside of the Docker Swarm cluster.

-Create a public overlay network with the command:
+Create a public overlay network by running the following command on the master node of the Swarm cluster:

     docker network create --driver=overlay traefik-public